artefactual-labs/rdss-archivematica/compose/README.md

 	make all SHIBBOLETH_CONFIG=example

-This will bring up the services defined in [docker-compose.example-shib.yml](docker-compose.example-shib.yml), without any Archivmatica services..
+This will bring up the services defined in [docker-compose.example-shib.yml](docker-compose.example-shib.yml), without any Archivmatica services.

 After a successful build of the Shibboleth-enabled Archivematica services you should find you have the following services listed by `make list`: